MatthiasHinz/AlgebR/README.md

 `source("https://github.com/MatthiasHinz/AlgebR/raw/master/graphFunctions.R") #directly load from gitub`

 If you now inspect the workspace with `ls()`, you should have the following output, if you started a clean R session.
-With exception of the `captureSemantics` functions, are functions and objects are bundled wihin the `algebr`-envrionment.
-The easiest way to acess them is using `algebr$...`.
-You can also mask the library on the global environment using `attach(algebr)`, but it is not recommended, as it will result in an overfull workspace and may cause unexpected behaviour.
 ```
 > ls()
 [1] "algebr"             "captureSemantics"   "captureSemantics<-"
 ```
+With exception of the `captureSemantics` functions, all functions and objects are bundled wihin the `algebr`-envrionment.
+The easiest way to acess them is using `algebr$...`.
+You can also mask the library on the global environment using `attach(algebr)`, but it is not recommended, as it will result in an overfull workspace and may cause unexpected behaviour.

 ###3.2 Provenance recording